Attachment Full Size Full Wp Image 637

-Foothills at Red Oak Recovery knows how critical the need for high-quality depression treatment is for teenage boys.
+Foothills at Red Oak Recovery® knows how critical the need for high-quality depression treatment is for teenage boys.
 Our compassionate team works exclusively with adolescent boys ages 14–17.
 At our center, they can learn how to manage their emotions and cope with depression symptoms healthily.
-To learn about the advantages of adolescent mental health treatment, contact Foothills at Red Oak at 866.300.5275 today.
+To learn about the advantages of teen mental health treatment, contact Foothills at Red Oak at 866.300.5275 today.

 Dealing with Depression

-Millions of people in the United States have had at least one major depressive episode within the past year.
-These are some of the symptoms people may experience with depression:
+Millions of teens in the United States have had at least one major depressive episode within the past year.
+These are some of the symptoms teenaged boys may experience with depression:

 Sleep Problems

-Many people struggle with sleeping once in a while.
-However, people with depression have more serious issues unrelated to temporary insomnia.
+Many teens struggle with sleeping once in a while.
+However, those with depression have more serious issues unrelated to temporary insomnia.
 They may also feel like sleeping all the time or don’t sleep enough.
-For folks with depression, this can become an ongoing problem causing strain on their relationships, schoolwork, and personal responsibilities.
+For teenaged boys with depression, this can become an ongoing problem causing strain on their relationships, schoolwork, and personal responsibilities.

 Cognitive Decline